Infineon/mtb-example-anycloud-udp-client/README.md

 </details>

 ## Operation

 If using a PSoC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSoC&trade; 64 device must be provisioned with keys and policies before being programmed.
 Follow the instructions in the ["Secure Boot" SDK user guide](https://www.cypress.com/documentation/software-and-drivers/psoc-64-secure-mcu-secure-boot-sdk-user-guide) to provision the device.
 If the kit is already provisioned, copy-paste the keys and policy folder to the application folder.

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

 2. Modify the `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match the credentials of the Wi-Fi network that you want to connect.
 These macros are defined in the *udp_client.h* file.
 Ensure that the Wi-Fi network that you are connecting to is configured as a private network for the proper functioning of this example.

-3. Ensure your computer is connected to the same Wi-Fi access point that you have configured in step 2.
+3. Ensure your computer is connected to the same Wi-Fi access point that you have configured in **Step 2**.

 4. Determine the computer's IP address.